For the latest demo of the practice section, watch this.

 Now let's zoom in on the details.
 First, we'll look at the top.

 The red arrow points to an X that you can click to exit the practice session.
 Click it and you will be taken to the RECALLS section of the app.
 You can also hit the ESC key on your keyboard to exit practice.

 The R field (response field) of the UI is where you can electively type in your answer to the question posed in the Q field.
 This field is totally optional.
 Many users like to record their recalled answers before they turn over the recall.
 They feel that this helps make the memory more cemented.
 If you decide to make an entry into the R field, when you turn over the recall we will show an R field with your entry.
 If you omit to make an entry into the R field, then no R field will be presented on the back of the recall.
-We plan to eventually make it possible for you to see recall-level stats of all prior practices of the recall, including your previous R field entries.
-This will be a good way to see how your responses evolve (or not!) over time.
+You can check your response log in the recall edit form to see recall-level stats of all prior practices of the recall, including your previous R field entries.
+This is a good way to see how your responses evolve (or not!) over time.

 Be sure to check out the helpful tips under the ? tooltip launcher including keyboard shortcuts.

 When you are ready, click SEE THE ANSWER or click the return key on your keyboard.

 Let's zoom in on the upper region of the back of a recall as seen in practice.

 Starting at the very top from left to right: There is a progress bar showing the number of recalls in this session and which number recall you are on.
 Here we are on recall #1 of a 1 recall practice session, 1/1.
 On the right side of the practice progress bar is an X that you can click (or click your ESC key) to end the session.